joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/uitableview-and-uisearchbar/README.md

 1. Review configuring and populating a TableView
 2. Review Auto Layout and customizing TableViewCells
 3. Create a Search Bar
-4. Filter the content of a Table View based on the a user's querry
+4. Filter the content of a Table View based on the a user's query
 5. Filter content based on multiple conditions
 6. Create static table views